 MP for East Londonderry

-“A long-serving DUP MP with near-total party loyalty and one notable rebel vote on alcoholic liquor duties.”
+“A long-serving DUP MP who normally aligns with his party, with one notable rebel vote on alcoholic liquor duties.”

-Declared financial interests include three items: family members employed; gifts, benefits and hospitality from UK sources; and miscellaneous.
+Declared financial interests include family members employed, gifts/benefits and hospitality from UK sources, and miscellaneous interests.

 Generated 21 February 2026